2025 Togolese Gen Z protests: Events

-On 10 September 2025 the Togolese government attempted to appease the public in hopes to stop the protests and lowered the price of electricity, announcing that they were planning to create a major power grid by 2030 to give universal access to electricity to everyone within the nation.
+On 10 September 2025 the Togolese government attempted to appease the public in hopes to stop the protests.
+They lowered the price of electricity, announcing that they were planning to create a major power grid by 2030 to give universal access to electricity to everyone within the nation.
 However, dissent continued.

 On 17 September 2025, Marguerite Gnakadé was arrested on charges including "incitement to revolt" and also "aggravated public disorder".
 A few days later, on 19 September 2025, outspoken rapper Aamron was arrested once more before being released once again the day after under judicial supervision.
 In an interview done by CIVICUS to one of the protestors (who decided to remain anonymous) it was stated that the "revolution" was not over and that future demonstration of dissent would continue, regardless of arrests.

 After posting an anti-government video on her social, activist Grâce Koumayi Biyoki was arrested on 3 October 2025, with the accusation of undermining state security.
 Following this, and the great mobilization seen on the internet which started in September 2025, Talaka Mawama announced further restrictions on the internet, and threatened further future arrests.

+After months of silence, M66 announced in November 2025 a major demonstration to be held on 8 December 2025, coinciding with the anniversary of the 9th Pan-African Congress in Lomé.
+The mobilization was announced of peaceful intentions, and through the use of X, TikTok, Facebook, and WhatsApp.
+On 7 December 2025, DMK, APD, Democratic Convention of African Peoples, PADET, the Front Touche Pas A Ma Constitution, LDP and Dynamic for the Majority of the People denounced the government's infringement of human rights and supported actions to put a stop to such infringements.
+The calls for mobilization were taken very seriously by the Togolese government, which deployed a considerable number of police officials and the army as to prevent any kind of gathering, with locals stating that the city was more silent and empty then usual.
+Governative news outlets mocked the event and called the mobilization a "flop", as no gathering or protests effectively took place.
+The lack of mobilization was tied to a loss of momentum of the protests, especially those tied to M66.
+Le Monde stated that the recent oppressive measures by the Togolese government had "finally thwarted the mobilization of the Togolese people".